Navidliverpool/nav_eshop3/README.md

 ### Contributing

-We welcome contributions to enhance the functionality and usability of MyECommerce.
+I welcome contributions to enhance the functionality and usability of 24 Hours.
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-Please follow the guidelines outlined in the CONTRIBUTING.md file.
+## LETS CODE TOGATHER :smile: